plusplusslack/pluspl.us/content/faq.md

 #### Is there a shortcut to see the instructions within Slack?

 Yup!
-Type `@pluspl.us help` in your Slack channel and the bot will send a list of commands back.
+Type `@pluspl.us help` in your Slack channel or in a private message to the bot and the it will send a list of commands back.

 #### Is there a way to delete my team's data from you servers or alter the data?